stoneleiker/Election_Analysis/README.md

 # *Denver
 # *Charles Casper Stockham 23% (85,213) Diana Degette: 73.8% (272,892) Raymon Anthony Doane: 3.1% (11,606)
 # *Winnter Diana Degette.
 Winning vote count: 272,892.
 Winning Percentage: 73.8%
-### Election-Audit Summary
-# This is so perfect to use election.
-Also this can use for poll, counts how much reviews in yelp, or how rate popular.
-This is great in general use pthyon to count numbers amount.